 HammondCare Darlinghurst is a 42-bed residential aged care home for people who are homeless or at risk of homelessness.
 It provides permanent accommodation to those who have high level or complex care needs.

 Volunteer opportunities exist for those wishing to be involved in social engagement with residents.
-Further opportunities exist for those with skills in art, music, bus driving etc.
+Further opportunities exist for those would like to contribute to coffee making, arts, music, bus driving etc.

 For good donation, we are looking for some newspaper, magazine, CDs, books, plants, flower donation.

 Please contact the Volunteer Coordinator, Shirley Cheng, for more information.

 The Jordan Cafe has a range of volunteer opportunities on Tuesday afternoon and throughout the day on Wednesday, Thursday, and Friday.